san-sei/documents/content/en/docs/administration/billing.md

 <hr class="hr-line">

-When an administrator wants to add more than five security key devices to their **IDmelon Panel**, a payment method has to be added.
+When an administrator wants to add more than five security key devices to their **{{< params "IDmelon Panel" >}}**, a payment method has to be added.
 In order to add a payment method, please follow the instructions bellow.

 <div class="step-row-container">
   <div class="step-column bullet-container">